moyano83/High-Performance-Spark/README.md

 #### What type of RDD does your transformation return?
 Performance in RDD operations is dependant both on the data type contained in each record and in the underlying RDD type (some RDD stores information about the ordering or locality of the data from previous transformations).
 Preserving the RDD type is important because many transformations are only defined on RDDs of a particular type (max, min and sum can only be performed on numbers).
 One of the techniques to use to preserve the type is to define subroutines with input and output types defined.
-The type can be lost when working with `DataFrame` as `RDD` as in this transformation the schema is thrown away(althought you can store the schema in a variable to apply it after).
+The type can be lost when working with `DataFrame` as `RDD` as in this transformation the schema is thrown away(although you can store the schema in a variable to apply it after).

 #### Minimizing object creation
 There are techniques to reduce the amount of objects created (an hence minimizing GC) like reusing existing objects or using smaller data structures.
 An example of object reuse is through the scala `this.type` in accumulator objects (although is preferably not to use mutable state in Spark or Scala):